14 Essential Decluttering Questions To Help You Declutter Anything

 This question often leads into the sentimental clutter, since we assume that we would miss anything sentimental that we own, but sometimes that isn’t the case when we actually put it to the test and put these items out of sight for a period.

-Before and after of hallway after moving into house
+before and after of hallway after moving into house

 9. Does this item fit my current lifestyle?